 On the bright side, it doesn’t happen very often.

-I’ve had my chinchilla for 4 years now, and I haven’t had any issues with lice, mites, fleas, or any other form of a creepy crawler making it into her fur coat.
+I’ve had my chinchilla for 4 years now, and I haven’t had any issues with lice, mites, fleas, or any other form of creepy crawler making it into her fur coat.

-With that in mind, let’s dive into those details and discuss how you can recognize lice quickly and what the next steps would be to effectively get rid of the problem once and for all.
+With that in mind, let’s dive into those details and discuss how you can recognize lice quickly and what the next steps should be to effectively get rid of the problem once and for all.

-Recognizing Lice with Your Chinchillas
+Recognizing Lice On Your Chinchilla

 Now we come to the important lesson of how to spot, recognize, and understand if your chinchilla does indeed have lice.